byterubpay/byterub-site/_posts/2018-03-31-logs-for-the-Community-meeting-held-on-2018-03-31.md

 **\<sgp\_>** Or can we discuss ByteRubCat: https://forum.getbyterub.org/6/ideas/89764/i-d-like-to-develop-a-new-webcomic-series-starring-byterubcat-and-the-justice-league-of-crypto
 **\<rehrar>** move it, fund it
 **\<parasew[m]>** move it?
-**\<xmrmatterbridge> \<cryptochangements>** Tbh I think another issue with thr fork schedule is that forking 6 months not only bricks ASICs but alternative implementations too :/ thats a discussion for another time tho
+**\<btrmatterbridge> \<cryptochangements>** Tbh I think another issue with thr fork schedule is that forking 6 months not only bricks ASICs but alternative implementations too :/ thats a discussion for another time tho
 **\<sgp\_>** All right, thanks for the discussion on these everyone
-**\<xmrmatterbridge> \<cryptochangements>** IIRC the XMR figure for that was put together when the market price was significantly higher.
-Is 150 XMR stilo enough for ByteRub Cat?
+**\<btrmatterbridge> \<cryptochangements>** IIRC the BTR figure for that was put together when the market price was significantly higher.
+Is 150 BTR stilo enough for ByteRub Cat?
 **\<rehrar>** move the ByteRub Cat proposal I mean parasew[m]
 **\<sgp\_>** cryptochangements we can sort that out with the author
 **\<sgp\_>** a.
 RFC-HWALLET-1 project progress